Loxoz/EmitX/README.md

 });

 client.emit("check", { type: "success", name: "server", time: (new Date).getTime() } );
-// this all would return something like that:
+// this all will return something like that:
 // "Check successed by server at Tue Jul 24 2018 17:46:37 GMT+0200 (heure d’été d’Europe centrale)!"
 ```